-During the 36-month program at Mayo Clinic in Rochester you will complete clinical training rotations that satisfy CAMPEP residency program requirements as well as becoming involved in specific research with clinical application.
+During Mayo Clinic's three-year Radiation Oncology Clinical Medical Physics Residency and Fellowship, you complete clinical training rotations that satisfy Commission on Accreditation of Medical Physics Education Programs (CAMPEP) residency program requirements as well as become involved in specific research with clinical application.

-The clinical requirements include evaluated clinical rotations through the following subspecialty areas:
+The clinical requirements include evaluated clinical rotations through these subspecialty areas:

 - Dosimetry systems and measurement of radiation